topleft/kata-price-ui/README.md

 ## Price UI

-My latest learning project is taking stranger's UI designs and turning them into functioning React apps.
-I search the internet for attractive designs with included sketch files. [dribble](https://dribbble.com/) is a great place for design resources and web inspiration.
+My latest learning project is taking UI designs I fond on the internet and turning them into functioning React apps.
+I search for attractive designs with included sketch files. [dribble](https://dribbble.com/) is a great place for design resources and web inspiration.
 Looking for a clean, simple UI that included some user interaction I found [Sandeep Kasundra's](https://dribbble.com/sandeepkasundra) [Pricing example](https://dribbble.com/shots/5079559-Pricing).

 Thanks Sandeep, great stuff!